 \subsection{Motivation}

-We design a novel feature masking technique for convolutional neural nets (CNNs) which we call \emph{layer masking}.
-We are given a model, an input image, and a mask for the input image, and we aim to compute the model output such that (1) it doesn't depend on the masked out portion of the input and (2) it only depends on the unmasked portion of the input, and not the mask pattern itself.
+We design a novel feature masking technique for CNNs which we call \emph{layer masking}.
+Given a model, an input image, and a mask for the input image, we aim to compute the model output such that (1) it doesn't depend on the masked out portion of the input and (2) it only depends on the unmasked portion of the input, and not the mask itself.

 Modern CNNs primarily consist of convolutional layers, along with other layers like batch normalization, max pooling, average pooling, ReLU activations, etc. We can categorize these layers according to the size of their receptive fields.
 Layers with small receptive fields include convolutional layers, max-pooling and average pooling layers with kernel size much smaller than the size of the image.
 Fully connected layers, on the other hand, have a large receptive fields as each output depends on all the inputs.
 Layers with a small receptive field are in general more interpretable because they have fewer parameters and are implicitly hierarchical: for example, a stack of convolutional layers with a small kernel size processes local information first and then progressively expands its receptive field to encompass the whole image.
 We exploit this structure by devising an algorithm which carefully masks the input and output at \textit{each layer with small receptive field} such that information loss and artifacts created by the masking procedure at each step is minimal.
 We propagate both the input and the mask at each layer so as to simulate running a CNN on an irregularly shaped input corresponding to the unmasked input features, rather than substituting the masked inputs with a baseline color.
 We are careful, however, to \textbf{not} propagate forward any information in the masked out input regions.